 Made from quality materials the TR-5 is in the line of “lifetime” products that law enforcement officers and civilians come to depend upon.
 Though more expensive than other quality knives, the craftsmanship and durability could outweigh the original cost.

 The BlueSheepDog Crew takes our posts and recommendations seriously.
-We do not want to endorse a product for officers in the field, that could fail them at the critical moment.
+We do not want to endorse a product for officers in the field, that could fail them at a critical moment.
 Therefore, we can only attest to the quality manufacturing and selection of materials for the ProTech TR-5, as we have not been able to test this knife sufficiently to endorse its use by police officers.

 With that in mind, we believe the ProTech TR-5 could make a great EDC knife on-duty or off-duty.